Chia-Network/chia-operator/docs/advanced.md

 ```

 The example shows a ChiaNode (full_node) resource on v2.4.3 of chia, but this field is also available on other resources.

+Since this is an image field, you can point to any OCI image containing chia, but note that this operator makes heavy use of the [chia-docker](https://github.com/Chia-Network/chia-docker) entrypoint script for setting a lot of the chia configuration, so it should be compatible with that script to ensure your Chia services start up properly.
+Using an image that isn't at least based on the official chia-docker image will likely result in a broken installation.